Saco-de-patatas/2514F062-Template/README.md

 # About

-* 2514F062 / El CheapoPill template project for GNU Arm Embedded Toolchain
+* 2514F062 / El CheapoPill (marked on the back as "V1387/1388") template project for GNU Arm Embedded Toolchain
 * This OEM chip found within extremelly cheap Bluepills and J-LinkOB is also a Megahunt variant of MH2103 with different unlock keys.
 * Supported programmers: J-Link, STLink, DAPLink/PyOCD
 * Supported IDE: VSCode